 Then, in the second company, I joined as a quality guy, which shut all the doors to work with overseas customers.
 From then on, I had to work only with the so-called internal customers, who are more demanding than the end customers themselves at times.
 It is only now after moving to a consulting group that I have started getting the hope back.
 Exposure to international culture was the most important factor (more important than the monetary aspirations) for the desire to go abroad.
 At some point in time, I was even ready to go to Sri Lanka or Pakistan.
 But, I wanted to go out.

 In the second company, there was an opportunity to have a brief discussion with a customer representative, who had come down from France.
 That was an easy experience as the other person was not very good in English.
 That day, I chose France as my favorite destination as I could speak better English than them.
 What I comfortably forgot at that time was that I can’t manage with them so easily with better English in their land.
 Instead, I need to speak their language like them if I really want to feel comfortable there.

 Then, in the third company, I never felt part of it.
 It was a short period.
 Leave alone, interacting with foreigners.
 I didn’t even interact with people in nearby cubicles properly there.

 I also had to work with a Spanish colleague for three weeks when he was in Bangalore last month.
-I would say this is the closest association I had with a foreigner so far.
+I would say this is the closest association I have had with a foreigner so far.
 It was a great experience to start with.
-We had plenty of time to discuss and learn about each other’s culture during the three weeks time we worked together.
+We had plenty of time to discuss and learn about each other’s culture during the three weeks we worked together.
 It was not a surprise that we had many surprises as we discussed about everything under the sun.
 I started off this post to discuss about all such surprises, but ended up only with an introduction.
 So, let me do that in a separate post shortly and let this post be a generic one on my journey towards west… Westwards…